 TPM Assertion 3

 “I will tell you why the origin of medicine is demonic.
-If you take the encyclopedia Britannica.
+If you take the Encyclopedia Britannica.
 Go to the topic ‘History of Medicine’ and go to ‘Roots of western medicine – Early Greece’.
 It starts like this, ‘The transition from magic to science was a gradual process that lasted for many centuries’.
 I’m not saying it, a secular book is saying it.
 Magic became science through centuries.’
 Then further down you will read about a god of healing called Asclepius.
 There were hundreds of temples dedicated to this called in ancient Greece.
 About these, it is written that ‘to these resorts, the sick were brought’.
 These temples were prototypes for modern hospitals.
 So the encyclopedia is telling temples became hospitals.”

-This is poorly constructed argument and very inconsistent.
+This is a poorly constructed argument and very inconsistent.
 Inconsistency is the sign of a failed argument.
 So, as I said earlier, the origin of medicine is not Satan but God.

 Teju is not showing you the full picture here.
 The fact is, modern medicine is an amalgamation of what humans have learned from every culture through the centuries, not just the Greeks.
-The Greek medicine became relevant only after 700BC.
+Greek medicine became relevant only after 700BC.
 The Babylonians had medicinal texts dating to around 1000BC.
 Egyptians had them around 1800BC.
 Indian medicine, Ayurveda, can be traced back around 5000BC.
 The earliest known surgery (according to scientists) was carried out around 4900BC.
 And guess what?
 Every culture had a “higher power” that they gave the glory to.

-Every person living today (TPM pastors included) and enjoying comfortable lives using their phones and air conditioners because religion and “magic” evolved into scientific method through the centuries.
+Every person living today (TPM pastors included) and enjoying comfortable lives using their phones and air conditioners because religion and “magic” evolved into the scientific method through the centuries.

 The point I’m trying to make is this.
 God created man with the ability to think, discover and invent new things.
 Since God created everything, the glory must go to God alone.
 Pagans gave the glory for the things God created to false gods.